Basement-Renovator/basement-renovator/README.md

 1. Download a copy of the source code, either through git or using `Clone or download > Download zip`

-2. Install Python 3 from the [Python website](https://www.python.org/downloads/) or from a package manager (apt, brew, Chocolatey, etc.).
-Make sure to check the box to add Python to your PATH; if you don't, the next steps will complain about `python` command not existing.
+2. Install Python 3 from the [Python website](https://www.python.org/downloads/) or from a package manager (apt, brew, chocolatey, etc.).
+Make sure to check the box to add Python to your PATH; if you don't, the next steps will complain about the `python` command not existing.
 If you forget, re-run the installer and check the box.
 If you use another installation method, make sure you have *pip* installed. (pip is the Python package manager, used to grab dependencies).

-3. Run `pip install pyqt5 psutil` (from cmd, Terminal, etc.) to install dependencies.
+3. Run `pip install pyqt5 psutil` (from cmd, terminal, etc.) to install dependencies.

 4. Double click the "BasementRenovator.py" script.